antmicro/parallella-quickstart/doc/quickstart-guide/source/software.rst

 .. rubric:: Linux

-Official Linux source code for Parallella board can be found at: https://github.com/antmicro/linux-parallella
+Official Linux source code for the Parallella board can be found at: https://github.com/antmicro/linux-parallella

 .. code-block:: bash